How about a big ‘ol slice of Oreo Cheesecake? What if it were full of Mint Oreo Cookies? I love this Mint Oreo No Bake Cheesecake recipe.

 This cake was HUGE!
 It also weighed a ton and was immediately removed from my house when I was done photographing it.
 I could have had this cake for several meals and snacks in between.
 It was a dangerous cake to have if you’re alone in the house.
-Make this when a lot of friends are present to share in the calories!
+Make this when a lot of friends are present to share!

 Melt a few chocolate chips in the microwave on a low setting.
 Using your finger or a spoon, paint the chocolate on a mint leaf and set aside to harden.
 When the chocolate is hard, peel off the mint leaf and check out the neat design left on the chocolate!
 For time management, make them well in advance and keep them in a cool dry place.
 If you place them in the fridge, cover them completely and then let them come to room temperature before opening them up.
 This will prevent condensation from forming on the chocolate which can make them sticky and hard to handle.